Ol Pejeta Bush Camp looks across the Ewaso Nyiro river...

 Hot water is brought to you in the mornings, or on request, for the bucket shower and a bucket of cold clean water is always positioned underneath the sink for when you want to clean your face.
 A separate cubicle houses the flush toilet.

-Visits to the Sweetwaters Chimpanzee Sanctuary, and Ol Pejeta Conservancy white rhino sanctuary, home to some of the last remaining northern white rhinos in the world, are also possible.
+Visits to the Sweetwaters Chimpanzee Sanctuary, and the Northern White Rhino Sanctuary, home to four of the last remaining individuals of this subspecies in the world, are also possible.
 These are best booked in advance due to limited daily visitor numbers, so do ask us about it.

 Ol Pejeta Bush Camp also has a hide that overlooks a waterhole and guests can stay overnight here, for free, if they want to.
 A vehicle and guide stays with you for security.
 Dinner is taken with you and you sleep on bedrolls on a tree platform – it is a simple and adventurous option that would suit people who are keen to do something different.